FailAcademy/learning/wdp-vancouver/_slides/week-03/02-gulp.md

 Run `npm init` from your project directory to start using it.

-This commant will help us generate a `package.json` file for our project.
+This command will help us generate a `package.json` file for our project.

+???

+#### Code along:
+* Emphsize that you need to be located within at the root of the Project 2 folder.

+If you don't have a P2 demo folder set up:
+* Get the class to help you make a new folder, index.html, and scripts.js. (command line review)

 ---
 template: inverse